sanjaythacker/python/README.md

 python_code_examples

 I have created these code examples to provide my solutions for learners like me.
-I have provided comments to help you to understand the logic of the solutions.
+I have provided comments to help you understand the logic of the solutions.
 Lastly, I have provided test cases that I have used to test and confirm the solution.

 Feedback welcome and appreciated.